paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ---
 [.slidenumber-style: #FFFFFF]

-# [fit] Dynamic
+# [fit] DYNAMIC
 # [fit] *Values*

 ^
-At this stage, we're nearly at the expected functionality, but we're still using the original static values for the language display and the available languages list for the menu, so let's change that now.
+At this stage, we're nearly at the expected functionality, but we're still using static values for the language display as well as the available languages list for the menu, so let's change that now.

 ---